mark-watson/PythonAIBook/manuscript/Preface.md

 ## Book Cover

 Dear reader, I have a lifelong interest in cultural anthropology and for the last 25 years living in Arizona I have visited about 400 ancient cultural sites.
-As human beings we have changed very little in the last 100,000 years: humans have always been clever at manipulating their environments for their safety and comfort with social ties the cohesion that makes the entire human experience possible.
-For my book cover I wanted the image to represent human evolution via the tools we build.
+As human beings we have changed very little in the last 100,000 years: humans have always been clever at manipulating their environments for their safety and comfort with social ties being the cohesion that makes the entire human experience possible.
+For my book cover I wanted the image to represent human progression via the tools we build.

 ## About the Author